-Disable TLS 1.0 and TLS 1.1 on Nginx server
+Disable TLS 1.0 and TLS 1.1 on Nginx Server

-By default when you install Nginx on ubuntu server, the default configuration provides TLS 1.0 and TLS 1.1 support and these protocols are enabled.
-However, as TLS 1.0 and TLS 1.1 protocols are deprecated, we should disable it using Nginx configuration file.
-Its recommended to take a backup of nginx.conf before making any change.
-I would be working with Nginx version 1.22.0 (nginx version: nginx/1.22.0).
+However, as the TLS 1.0 and TLS 1.1 protocols are deprecated, we should disable them using the Nginx configuration file.
+It’s recommended that a backup of nginx.conf be taken before making any changes.

 sudo nano /etc/nginx/nginx.conf